MiirHo3eIN/embedded-rvq/README.md

 **Current Status:** The VQ module is Finalized.
 The outcome of this version is the number of the codeword to be considered as the quantized version of the latent space.
 </br>

-**TODO:** The following steps must be done:
 2. Profiling different sections of the search engine with GAP9 and STM32 devices.

+    The result of profiling on GAP9 yields that each run of the ```cdist``` function for an unseen input array and a codeword is **5201** cycles for a codeword with **100** seq_len.
+However, a massive portion of this is due to read each codeword from FLASH of while MatMul is still the most time consuming task for the ```cdist``` function.

+    **TODO**: Add numbers to the above sentence and play a bit with the codebook.

     Increase the codebook size while keeping seq lenght or increase seq_len while keeping the codebooksize.
     For accuracy, is it better to have a small rather long rvq, increase layers while keep codeword size small

+**TODO:** The following steps must be done:
 3. Apply different scenarios to find the best case for parallelization.

 ### Code Optimization: